bgins/hebdomad/README.md

 Live demo: [http://brianginsburg.com/hebdomad/](http://brianginsburg.com/hebdomad/)

-The current version of hebdomad uses JavaScript and jQuery.
+Hebdomad is bundled with webpack and depends on jQuery and Foundation for sites.

-### Deploy
+### Setup
-Clone the repository then install the dependencies:
+Clone the repository and install the dependencies:
 ```
-bower install
 npm install
 ```